Annamary Dickey: Broadway and other work

 Dickey had the biggest success of her career when she originated the role of Marjorie Taylor in Rodgers and Hammerstein's Allegro at the Majestic Theatre on October 10, 1947.
-She had performed the role the September prior in out-of-town try-outs in New Haven.
+She had performed the role the September prior in out-of-town try-outs in New Hampshire.
 She remained with the production until it closed after 315 performances on July 10, 1948, and then continued to perform the role in the first national tour of the musical in 1948–1949.
 She recorded the role for the original Broadway cast album in 1947.

 Dickey left the National tour of Allegro following the production's stay in Los Angeles in February 1949; citing the desire to return home to her family.
 She had married the New York businessman Arthur E. Laue in Richmond, Virginia, on April 6, 1940; and they had recently had a daughter in June 1947, just three months before Allegro had opened on Broadway.
 After this decision, Dickey continued her association with Rodgers and Hammerstein through appearing in their annual summer concerts with the New York Philharmonic at Lewisohn Stadium from 1948 to 1957 singing works from the shows Carousel, Oklahoma!, South Pacific, Allegro, and The King and I with crowds as large as 20,000 in attendance.
 She also performed in a special concert of Rodgers and Hammerstein's music at Drury University in 1949, when the two men were honored with honorary doctorates in music from that institution; and starred in a concert of their music at Carnegie Hall with the New York Philharmonic in 1954.
 She also was a soloist in a concert of their music with the Los Angeles Philharmonic at the Hollywood Bowl in July 1954 with Richard Rodgers conducting.